vectordotdev/vector/docs/usage/configuration/sinks/splunk_hec.md

 ---
-description: Batches and flushes log events to a Splunk HTTP Event Collector
+description: Batches log events to a Splunk HTTP Event Collector
 ---

 <!---